-There are lots of well-known ways to save money on your vacation, such as booking flights and hotels online, cashing in credit card rewards, or eating the free breakfast in your motel.
-But here are some less-obvious ways to save money on your family vacay that you might not have considered.
+There are plenty of well-known ways to save money on your vacation, such as booking flights and hotels online, cashing in credit card rewards, or eating the free breakfast in your motel.
+But there are also some less obvious ways to save money on your family vacay… many of which you might not have considered.

-This is a surprisingly effective way to save money.
-Keep a notebook and write down how every dollar is spent, immediately after it is spent.
 This practice does two things.
-First, it helps you stay on your budget, because you will no longer be estimating how much money is left in your wallet.
+First, it helps you stay on your budget because you will no longer estimate how much money is left in your wallet.
 Second, you will quickly see how much money you’re frittering away on worthless claptrap.
 These two effects are purely psychological, but you’ll be amazed at how well they work.

 You probably enjoy indulging your kids when you’re on vacation.
-But rather than whipping our your wallet every time they whine, give them a daily budget for souvenirs.
+But rather than whipping out your wallet every time the kids ask, give them a budget for souvenirs.
 It will force them to make better choices, and it will limit the nick on your budget.
 Let them “save up” the budget if they want something big on the last day of your trip, of if they’d rather carry the cash home.

 Go for the free souvenirs